AlejandroME/alejandrome.github.io/_posts/2017-03-12-thinking-in-promises.md

 Depending on the entity of the system that assess something some outcome could be right or could be wrong, and that is a perspective hard to achive or to think of as a software developers because we tend to measure everything by the same yardstick, no matter the context.

-Sounds trivial but that catchphrase is very very powerful because obligues us to think about the multiple perspectives, contexts, responsibilities and relationships between the agents of our system.
+Sounds trivial but that catchphrase is very very powerful because obliges us to think about the multiple perspectives, contexts, responsibilities and relationships between the agents of our system.
 That changes everything because that state of mind is unreachable with the _standard_ **imperative reasoning** (_if this, then that, no matter what)_.

 ## How do promises and agents compose and interact?